What priorities to consider if a company is late in getting compliant with the GDPR? What are the actions to be taken to limit risks?

 There is no doubt that the majority of privacy related disputes concerned the unlawful processing of consumers’ personal data.
 This is often occurring following a complaint submitted to the competent data protection authority which leads to an investigation on the company.

-In order to limit such risk, companies shall primarely
+In order to limit such risk and avoid to be too late, companies shall primarely

 - map data processing activities that involve the majority of customers’ personal data;